 There is a great system of modern ski-lifts to keep you moving around the slopes plus they have the infrastructure for snowmaking that covers 90% of the runs guaranteed.
 This means you’ll be able to ski from November to April without any concerns.

-The resort is full of fine dining options, luxury accommodation, and a chilled evening scene.
+The resort is full of fine dining options, luxury accommodations, and a chilled evening scene.
 It is a little expensive but worth every penny.

 Just a 2.5-hours drive from Zurich lies the powdery party ski resort of St Anton.
 If you’re looking to have some mind-blowing freeriding or crazy steep intermediate runs and then hit the apres-ski, and dance on some tables till dawn, St Anton is where it’s at.